realm/realm-studio/docs/NAMING-EXAMPLE.md

 }
 ```

-Note how the interface didn't change from "Styled representational functional component" to this more stateful component, you can still import this from a parent component using `import { Status } from './Status';`
+Note how the interface didn't change from "Styled presentational functional component" to this more stateful component, you can still import this from a parent component using `import { Status } from './Status';`